Ducati 1199: 1199 Panigale R

 In 2012, Ducati added the 1199 Panigale R World Superbike homologation model for the 2013 model year.
 It has lightened engine internals, including titanium connecting rods, and carbon fiber external parts, raising power to 195 hp and 202 hp with the track only exhaust and reducing weight to 364 lb.

 The top speed of the Panigale R was estimated by Road & Track to be 202 mph with the track only Termignoni exhaust system it ships with, which they apparently derived from the speed at which the bike hits the rev limiter, assuming nominal gearing and wheel size.

 Panigale S Senna

-In 2013, Ducati again released a variant of their top of the range sportbike - this time the 1199 Panigale S Senna - dedicated to Formula 1 World Champion, Ayrton Senna.
+In 2013, Ducati again released a variant of their top of the range sportbike – this time the 1199 Panigale S Senna – dedicated to Formula 1 World Champion, Ayrton Senna.
 The predecessor was based on the 916 released in 1994; in both instances, net proceeds were donated to the Instituto Ayrton Senna charity.

 1199 Superleggera

 In 2014, Ducati launched the 1199 Superleggera (Superlight).
 The philosophy behind this motorcycle was the largest reduction of weight possible, achieved through the use of exotic materials such as magnesium (particularly the monocoque frame), carbon and titanium.
 This resulted in a dry weight of 155 kg, and a wet weight of 177 kg.
-Only 500 were produced.
+A total of 500 were produced.